Gull Wing Group International: Publications

 Spitzer typed up a (nearly) monthly bulletin, the precursor to the Group's 300StarLetter.
 The first Bulletin was a simple four-page mimeographed edition produced in January 1962.
 The cover topic for the June 1962 issue was the First Anniversary Dinner, which was coming up later that month at the San Francisco Airport Hilton.
 The tab of $5.00 per person for the evening included a cocktail hour and dinner.
 The award-winning 300StarLetter is published ten times a year.

 The Group's roster has been a valuable vehicle ownership source and maintains an active directory that shows the provenance of cars sold at auction.

 Benefits

+In 2025, *The Star*-the Mercedes-Benz Club of America’s magazine-ran a feature on Gull Wing Group International that profiles the club’s membership, events, and technical programming.
+The article positioned GWG within the broader Mercedes-Benz enthusiast community, documenting its ongoing preservation and education efforts.

+The feature article documents GWG’s operating model—technical committee support, a member-run parts and provenance network, and hands-on “tech session” programming—as the backbone of its preservation mission for 300 SLs.
+It describes the annual convention’s format (driver education, road tours, technical workshops, and a judged display) and notes the intentional inclusion of SLS AMG owners to broaden generational engagement.
+It also highlights GWG’s role as a knowledge hub for authenticity, safety, and maintenance standards across Gullwing and Roadster owners, positioning the club as a bridge between marque heritage and contemporary use.

 The GWG has a parts store open to members, technical assistance from its technical committee, an annual convention and rally held in different parts of the USA.

 The 300SL Classic was initiated by GWG members Tom Thornhill, John Willott, and Craig McLaughlin and continues to be supported by the GWG.

-The GWG supports charities such as the Make a Wish Foundation and McPherson College.
+The 300SL Classic supports charities such as the Make a Wish Foundation and McPherson College.